 - Opus at one point meets some real penguins — and of course, Opus looks nothing like them, making him confused.
 (At one point in the strip, Binkley points out Opus looks like a puffin, not a penguin.
 Opus gets revenge pointing out Binkley looks like a carrot.)

 - Good Lawyers, Good Clients: Subverted.
 Steve Dallas's clients are generally homicidal maniacs on trial for murder.
 Steve usually ends up getting them let off, with disastrous results.
-In a memorable instance, a little old lady on trial for killing her husband is put under house arrest—in Steve's house.
-He tries to sell the film rights to Disney.
+In a memorable instance, a little old lady on trial for killing her husband is put under house arrest — in Steve's house.
+He tries to sell the film rights to Disney — but only after the other studios pass because the axe murders didn't involve any nubile, scantily-clad young women.

 - Gross-Up Close-Up: Of Bill here.